 - Use a Strong Antivirus Solution

 - Treat your computers to a holiday gift this season with professional antivirus software.
-If your company isn’t already using antivirus, it can be a high asset in stopping malware & ransomware in their tracks.
+If your company isn’t already investing in cyber security products like antivirus, it can be a high asset in stopping malware & ransomware in their tracks.
 A good defense for ransomware is consistently monitoring your networks for suspicious activities.

 - Warn Employees of Phishing Holiday Emails